apache/lucene/dev-tools/scripts/README.md

 This folder contains various useful scripts for developers, mostly related to releasing new versions of Lucene and testing those.

-Python scripts require Python 3.6 or avobe.
+Python scripts require Python 3.6 or above.
 To install necessary python modules, please run:

     pip3 install -r requirements.txt